Mitigating the barren plateau problem in linear optics: The barren plateau problem in linear optics

 as shown in Fig.~(\ref{fig:rotosolve_minimum}), where $\operatorname{atan2} \in [-\pi,\pi]$ is the two-argument arctangent.
 This forms the basis of the Rotosolve algorithm of Refs.~\cite{rotosolve1,rotosolve2,rotosolve3,rotosolve4,rotosolve5}, whereby each phase shifter is iteratively optimised whilst holding the rest fixed, as shown in Algorithm~\ref{alg:rotosolve}.
 This significantly reduces the number of cost function samples, and hence shots, required to optimise.
 If the interferometer has $N_\text{PS}$ phase shifters and $n$ photons, then the number of cost evaluations per iteration of gradient descent for bosonic and fermionic cost landscapes using the parameter shift rule is $2nN_\text{PS}$ and $2N_\text{PS}$ respectively, and for Rotosolve it is $3$.

+In Fig.~\ref{fig:barren_plateau_scaling} of the previous section, we demonstrated that linear optics suffers from the barren plateau problem.
+This means that gradient-based optimisers will suffer as the problem scales up.
+Whilst Fig.~ demonstrates that the barren plateau scaling of fermionic linear optics is better than its bosonic counterpart, the improvement is modest and it still exhibits the exponential decay.
+However, fermionic linear optics allows us to bypass gradient-based optimisers entirely and gives us a considerable speedup.
 In Sec.~\ref{sec:results} we present results comparing the performance of the various methods and it is seen that Rotosolve significantly outperforms gradient descent for all tests we performed.
-Before presenting the results, in the next section we discuss three possible realisations of the DVPS using photonics.
+Before presenting the results, in the next section we discuss three possible ways we can generate fermionic cost landscapes using bosons.